 If you have had a mammogram in the past, we will use the results of your mammogram to assess your level of breast density.
-If you have never had a mammogram, we may ask you to get one as part of the study.
-The mammogram you will receive is part of your usual health care, and should be scheduled with your medical facility.
+If you have never had a mammogram, we will either estimate your breast density or ask you to get one as part of the study.
+The mammogram you will receive is part of your usual health care and should be scheduled with your medical facility.

-You will have access to a tool called Mammosphere to obtain and send your breast health records electronically to the WISDOM Study team.
-This optional tool is available to you even if your mammogram is done at one of the recruiting centers (UCSF, UCD, UCI, UCLA, UCSD, Sanford Health, University of Chicago, Diagnostic Center for Women, University of Alabama at Birmingham, Louisiana State University).
-You will see the option to use Mammosphere in your Wisdom participant portal.
-If you choose to use this service, Wisdom will share your name, date of birth and email address with Mammosphere so we can ensure your outside records are matched back to your Wisdom Study account.
-Mammophere will not use your information for any other purposes.
+You will have access tools that can help to obtain and send your breast health records electronically to the WISDOM Study team.
+This is optional and is available to you even if your mammogram is done at one of the recruiting centers (UCSF, UCD, UCI, UCLA, UCSD, University of Chicago, Diagnostic Center for Women, University of Alabama at Birmingham, Weill Cornell Medicine, DHR Health Institute for Research and Development).
+You will see the option to use this tool in your Wisdom participant portal and will need to provide separate consent to use the tool.
+The tools will not use your information for any other purposes.